Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 This includes:
 - matplotlib
 - pandas
-- NumPy: Array and math operations
+- numPy: Array and math operations
-- Animate
+- animate

 ### Ingest Real Time Data and Run E2E pipeline
 Input data should be either API callable via JSON or in the form of CSV: